 Lake Chabot, California: Lake Chabot (East Bay Regional Park)

 You can camp in Oakland!
-This location is just about 20 minutes away from Downtown Oakland.
+Anthony Chabot Regional Park is just about 20 minutes away from Downtown Oakland.
 They have car camping sites as well as short distance walk-in sites over-looking Lake Chabot.
+You will even find options for large groups!
 The campsites are nice and a good distance away from each other.
 There is a fire pit at each campsite.